8 Leadership Practices to Optimize Your Sleep and Productivity

 Ready to Take the Next Step?

 High-performing leaders understand the connection between sleep and productivity, and they prioritize rest and other resilience and recovery practices.
-Our online resilience program, The Resilience Advantage, takes a practical, scientific, and application-based approach that allows your leaders to avoid burnout, and instead, burn bright.
+Empower your team to develop more resilient leadership and habits that create conditions for peak performance with our resilience-building solutions, which will help your leaders avoid burnout — and burn bright instead.